Complete Guide to South Korea in Winter: What to See, Do & Eat

 Winter in South Korea is long and cold – but that doesn’t mean there’s nothing fun today.
 It’s actually quite the opposite: fun festivals, cozy teahouses and delicious hot stews are going to be all part of your adventure in South Korea in winter!

-Check out 25 free things to do in Seoul for more ideas on what to do in Korea!
+Check out 25 free things to do in

 South Korea really is a year-round travel destination.
 If you visit during the cold season, you should definitely put the following activities on your itinerary when traveling to South Korea in winter.